browserengineering/book/book/animations.md

 overlap instead.

-*Avoiding sparse composited layers*: Our browser's algorithm currently always merges paint chunks that have compatible ancestor effects.
-But this can lead to inefficient situations, such as where two paint chunks that are visually very far away on the web page (e.g. one at the very top and one thousands of pixels lower down) end up in the same `CompositedLayer`.
+*Avoiding sparse composited layers*: Our browser's algorithm currently always merges non-animating subtrees that have compatible ancestor effects.
+But this can lead to inefficient situations, such as where two paint commands that are visually very far away on the web page (e.g. one at the very top and one thousands of pixels lower down) end up in the same `CompositedLayer`.
 That can be very bad, because it results in a huge `skia.Surface` that is mostly wasted GPU memory.
- One way to reduce that problem is to stop merging paint chunks that would make the total area of the `skia.Surface` larger than some fixed value.
+One way to reduce that problem is to stop merging subtrees that would make the total area of the `skia.Surface` larger than some fixed value.
 Implement that.[^tiling-helps]

  [^tiling-helps]: Another way is via surface tiling (this technique was briefly discussed in a Go Further block in Chapter 11).

- *Short display lists*: it's relatively common in real browsers to encounter `CompositedLayer`s that are only a single solid color, or only a few simple paint commands.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed number (3, say) of paint commands, and instead execute them directly.
-In other words, `raster` on these `CompositedLayer`s will be a no-op and `draw` will execute the paint commands instead.
+ *Short display lists*: it's relatively common in real browsers to encounter `CompositedLayer`s that are only a single solid color, or only a few simple display items.[^real-browser-simple] Implement an optimization that skips storing a `skia.Surface` on a `CompositedLayer` with less than a fixed number (3, say) of display items, and instead execute them directly.
+In other words, `raster` on these `CompositedLayer`s will be a no-op and `draw` will execute the display items instead.

-[^real-browser-simple]: A real browser would use as its criterion whether the time to raster the provided paint commands is low enough to not justify a GPU texture.
-This will be true for solid color rectangles, but probably not complex shapes or text.
+[^real-browser-simple]: A real browser would use as among its criteria whether the time to raster the provided display items is low enough to not justify a GPU texture.
+This will be true for solid colors, but probably not complex shapes or text.

-*Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw list which doesn't handle nested, composited visual effects correctly, especially when there are overlapping elements on the page(this was discussed in a Go Further block as well).
+*Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw list which doesn't handle nested, composited visual effects correctly, especially when there are overlapping elements on the page (this was discussed in a Go Further block as well).
 Fix this.
 You can still walk up the display list from each composited layer, but you'll need to avoid making two clones of the same visual effect node.
 You should end up with the following